luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ml HTSeq
 ml Pysam

 Raphaelle uses htseq.
-She runs htseq on each sample from each time point separately to create one output The output of these are then loaded into the import_VASTOOLS.R pipeline.
+She runs htseq on each sample from each time point separately to create one output table per sample.
+The output of these are then loaded into the SVD_analysis.Rmd script.

 HTSeq-Counts is slow as you cant multithread.